sidebase/nuxt-auth/docs/guide/application-side/protecting-pages.md

 })
 ```

-If you like to futhur customize the global middleware, you can pass an object of configurations to `globalAppMiddleware`.
+If you like to further customize the global middleware, you can pass an object of configurations to `globalAppMiddleware`.
 See the API reference here.

 ### Disabling the Global Middleware